There are currently no products in the cart.

-When it comes to losing weight there is only one essential: a calorie deficit.
+When it comes to losing weight there is only one thing you absolutely need: a calorie deficit.
 A calorie deficit results when you take in fewer calories than your body burns off in a day.

 When your calories are restricted, your body turns to itself to get the extra energy it needs.
-In a calorie deficit, your body converts fat and muscle mass into energy to make up for the calories that have been cut from your diet.
+In a calorie deficit, your body converts fat (and muscle) into energy to make up for the calories that have been cut from your diet.

 Macronutrients are the calorie-containing substances that are found in your daily diet.
 All of the calories that you take in throughout the day actually come in three different forms — protein, carbohydrates, and fat.
 They are referred to as macronutrients because your body requires them in relatively large quantities as compared to micronutrients.

 Protein is the primary tool your body uses to rebuild tissue — that includes muscle tissue, which is constantly being broken down and repaired by your body.
 Without enough dietary protein, your body can’t repair and rebuild damaged muscle tissue, which can lead to losses in muscle mass over time.